-When your team meets, what’s the overall atmosphere of your meeting room?
+What’s the overall atmosphere of your meeting room?
 Does it invite participation or stifle creativity?
 Although a subtle contribution to team success, meeting room set up is an important, but often forgotten, element to team success.
-As you prepare for your next meeting, consider:

 To sit or not to sit.
 If you are having a quickie meeting (less than ten minutes), keep standing.
 If you sit down, arrange the chairs in a u-shape or semi-circle.
 Flipcharts can be placed at the opening so all members can focus on the task at hand.